statengeneraal/laws-markdown/verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md

 .2.
 3.50% m/m on and after 1 January 2012; and

 .3.
 0.50% m/m on and after 1 January 2020.
-2. The worldwide average sulphur content of residual fuel oil supplied for use on board ships shall be monitored taking into account guidelines developed by the Organization.<sup> 4) MEPC.82(43), “Guidelines for Monitoring the World-wide Average Sulphur Content of Residual Fuel Oils Supplied for Use On Board Ships”. </sup>
+2. The worldwide average sulphur content of residual fuel oil supplied for use on board ships shall be monitored taking into account guidelines developed by the Organization.
 ###Requirements within Emission Control Areas

 3. For the purpose of this regulation, emission control areas shall include: